Library Partners

 Submission, review, editorial coordination, publication scheduling, and operational continuity.

-Infrastructure that makes published research citable, discoverable, and usable across scholarly systems.
+Infrastructure that helps published research remain citable, discoverable, and usable across scholarly systems.

 Indexing and journal development